 Attorney General Janet Reno appointed Steve to serve as her counsel during the 1995 congressional hearings regarding the 1993 events at the Branch Davidian compound in Waco, Texas.

 Steve graduated from UCLA with a bachelor’s degree in Political Science with highest honors, and received his law degree in 1983 from UC Davis, where he graduated Order of the Coif and served as a Law Review Editor and member of the Moot Court Board.
 He is also a member of the Pacific Council on International Policy and serves as an Honorary Trustee of the Mexican-American Bar Foundation.
 He previously served on the Board of Trustees of the McCarter Theatre Center in Princeton, New Jersey and the Executive Committee of the Friends of the Institute for Advanced Study, also in Princeton.

-Steve teaches in the Department of Public Policy and in the Global Studies program at UCLA, at the Department of History at UC Santa Barbara, and is a Visiting Professor at Tel Aviv University Law School.
-He is also a Senior Fellow at the UCLA Center for Middle East Development, and is the author of Law and the Arab-Israeli Conflict: The Trials of Palestine (Routledge 2020).
+Steve teaches in the UCLA Luskin School of Public Affairs, the UCLA Samueli School of Engineering, and in the Global Studies program at UCLA.
+He also teaches in the Department of History at UC Santa Barbara and is a Visiting Professor of Law at Tel Aviv University.
+He is also a Senior Fellow at the UCLA Center for Middle East Development.

 Steve is the author of Zionism, Palestinian Nationalism, and the Law (Routledge, 2021) and Law and the Arab-Israeli Conflict: The Trials of Palestine (Routledge, 2020).
 He has also written several law review articles.